atharvasatpute06/Roxilersystems_Task/README.md

 This is a full-stack web application built to manage and rate local stores based on user roles.
 It supports three types of users: Admin, Store Owner, and Normal User — each with tailored dashboard functionality.

 ---
+**Demo Video:**
+The screen recording of the project is included in this repository.
+Please download the video file from the (.demovideo) folder to view the full working of the project.

 ##  Overview